Mesolatido/discord-js-bot-guide/coding-walkthroughs/understanding_resolvables.md

 `if(message.server.memberHasRole("Bot Commander")) { do something; }`

 Unfortunately, the *name* of a role is not considered a *role resolvable* and this fails.
-This is were caches come in:
+This is where caches come in:

 `if(message.server.memberHasRole(message.server.roles.get("name", "Bot Commander"))) { works;}`